 2. Out to wild

-In the classrooms Kitsat can be hoisted to the roof (or just operated from the other side of the room) for time of a simulated flyover, but some "real" action can be added.
-It can be positioned to the high public places or lifted by a helium balloon to altitude of some hundreds of meters.
+In classrooms Kitsat can be hoisted to the roof (or just operated from the other side of the room) for time of a simulated flyover, but some "real" action can be added.
+It can be positioned to high public places or lifted with a helium balloon to an altitude of hundreds of meters.

-The Kitsat can fly also higher, up to stratosphere, but these flights need authorisations, require planning and the flight with a recovery of the Kitsat takes up to one day.
+Kitsat can also fly higher, up to stratosphere, but these flights need authorization, require planning and the flight with a recovery of Kitsat takes up to one day.

-A flyover can be also simulated very realistically by using a drone.
-The drone – available in near future as a separate purchase – can take the Kitsat and fly at the low altitude over the ground station just like a real satellite would move on the sky.
+A flyover can also be simulated very realistically using a drone.
+The drone – available in the near future as a separate purchase – can take Kitsat and fly at a low altitude over the ground station just like a real satellite would move in the sky.

-The ground station can be augmented also with a directional Yagi antenna adding the reality level.
+The ground station can be augmented also with a directional Yagi antenna adding a new level of realism..

 3. Hack it / code with it

-New enclosures can de designed and drawn or printed.
+New enclosures can be designed and drawn or printed.

 4. Gamify our teaching

 We have created some example missions for Kitsat, including games.
 These will be available for the educational package subscription customers.